-- Site survey to ensure there is adequate 4G mobile signal coverage on the selected network.
-If solar power is a requirement, ensure clear, unobstructed view of the sky. - Obtain a suitable SIM card.
+• Site survey to ensure there is adequate 4G mobile signal coverage on the selected network.
+If solar power is a requirement, ensure clear, unobstructed view of the sky.

+• Obtain a suitable SIM card.
 The SIM card can have a SIM PIN on it and it will need to be programmed into the unit.
 If the unit detects a SIM PIN with no PIN configured, it will halt during initialization and wait for the PIN configuration.
-It is recommended to disable voicemail on the SIM. - Chose a power source.
-If solar is used, a 5W to 15W panel is required if not supplied. - Only qualified personnel may perform installation and maintenance.
+It is recommended to disable voicemail on the SIM.

+• Chose a power source.
+If solar is used, a 5W to 15W panel is required if not supplied

-2. QUICK START GUIDE
+2.0 QUICK START GUIDE